Let a Florida Prison Death Lawyer Provide Your Family with Answers and Compensation

 The Eighth Amendment of the United States Constitution holds that “excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted.”
 It has consistently been held by courts that the systemic denial of food and water constitutes a cruel and unusual punishment.
 In Dearman vs. Woodson, (429 F.2d 1288) it was determined that a prisoner’s claim of deprivation of food for 50.5 hours could constitute an Eighth Amendment violation.
 Other forms of abuse such as medical neglect or failure to monitor mental health are also Eighth Amendment violations.

-Basic Determinations For Wrongful Death Compensation
+Basic Determinations For Wrongful Death Compensation After an Inmate Death

 In order to receive compensation for wrongful death caused by deprivation of food and water or other cause, there are several basic determinations that must be made to determine the proper way to proceed.